The City of London: the Square Mile

-- outline the history of the City of London from the time of the Romans to the Great Fire
+- Outline the history of the City of London from the time of the Great Fire to today's financial capital

-- become sufficiently familiar with the City to be able to take your friends and relatives on a tour.
+- Become sufficiently familiar with the City to be able to take your friends and relations on a tour.

 What level is the course and do I need any particular skills?